IES Milan: Voice, Composition, and Instrumental

 A famous Milanese song says there are many wonderful Italian cities that people love to visit, but only one in which they want to live and work.
 Milan is world reknowned as the European capital of fashion, design, architecture, publishing, modern art and music.
 Once a capital of the Roman Empire today the the city of Milan is Italy’s lively center of business, banking and finance.
 In Piazza Duomo, the architecture of past centuries blends with the neon lights of a modern metropolis.
 It is the city where Leonardo da Vinci painted his masterpiece The Last Supper and invented is canal system, the city where Verdi and Puccini produced their operas still performed today at La Scala Opera House and the city where the Futurists Movement redefined the traditional concept of art.

-- Fees: Students pay Haverford tuition, room, and partial board to Haverford College.
+- Fees: Students pay Haverford tuition to Haverford College.
 Haverford will then be responsible for submitting tuition payments to the program.
+Students pay room and board fees directly to IES.

 Previous Italian language study is encouraged but not required.
 Higher GPA, junior year standing, and/or further applications may be required to enroll in courses at certain partner universities.